JetBrains/teamcity-build-artifacts-widget/README.md

-# TeamCity Project Status Widget
+# TeamCity Project Artifacts Widget
 [![Build Status][ci-img]][ci-bt] [![JetBrains team project](http://jb.gg/badges/team.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

-This widget displays a list of build configurations from TeamCity with their current statuses.
+This widget displays a tree view of build artifacts from TeamCity.
 This widget can be added to dashboards and project overview pages in a Hub installation.

 ## Getting Started
 This project is open source.
 You are welcome to contribute to the development of this widget or use the source code as a springboard to develop your own widgets.